 Louisville Nature Center to enjoy gardens, hiking, and wildlife exhibits.
 Admission is FREE, but donations to support their educational programs

 Central Park in Old Louisville with playground, sprayground, and Shakespeare in the Park for the free Kentucky Shakespeare Festival.

-Louisville Area Pools and Spraygrounds: check for free or cheap locations and events.
+Louisville Area Pools and Spraygrounds: check for free or cheap locations and events during the warmer months.

 Walk or Bike:

 Free morning walk around the zoo with Louisville Zoo Walking Club

 Walk/bike across the Big Four Bridge

 Walk/bike the Anchorage Trail